South African watchdog defends bid to weaken central bank inflation mandate

-JOHANNESBURG South Africa's main public watchdog stood by its bid to force the central bank to target growth rather than inflation, dismissing a legal challenge that the move was unconstitutional.
+JOHANNESBURG (Reuters) - South Africa's main public watchdog stood by its bid to force the central bank to target growth rather than inflation, dismissing a legal challenge that the move was unconstitutional.

 The head of the Public Protector Busisiwe Mkhwebane, set off a political row last month when she said the South African Reserve Bank's mandate should focus on growth rather than inflation and the currency - rattling investors and the rand.